-Politics, Industry Backlash, Stall White House Ban On Flavored Vaping Products
+Politics, Industry Backlash Stall White House Ban On Flavored Vaping Products

 The Trump administration's plan to ban most flavored vaping products has stalled out, at least for the moment.